-Many boutons mirrored closely the block-structure of the task, and changed their response (shape and/or amplitude) to the same cue within seconds of each rule-reversal event (for illustration, in Fig. 2e we re-sorted the trials from the session shown in 2d by Odor and Sound cues respectively).
-We parsed and averaged the activity of individual boutons during the cue (Supplementary Fig. 7a), delay (Fig. 2d,e), or reporting (Supplementary Fig. 7b) periods.
-In each of these intervals, the correlation analysis indicated that the ensemble feedback bouton responses are more similar across trials of the same block type and different across blocks of opposite reward contingency (in both versions of the task, Figs. 2e Bottom,g,h, Supplementary Figs. 5e Bottom,f; Methods).
-Similar results were obtained using self-organizing map analysis (Supplementary Fig. 9; Methods).
-Overall, within a given field of view, the ensemble cortical bulbar feedback responses appeared more similar in Go trials across modalities (Odor Go vs. Sound Go) than when compared to No-Go trials of same modality (Odor Go vs. No-Go; Sound Go vs. No-Go, Fig. 2h).
+Many boutons mirrored closely the block structure of the task and changed their response (shape and/or amplitude) to the same cue within seconds of each rule-reversal event (for illustration, in Fig. 2e we re-sorted the trials from the session shown in Fig. 2d by Odor and Sound cues respectively).

+We parsed and averaged the activity of individual boutons during the cue (Supplementary Fig. 9a), delay (Fig. 2d, e), or reporting (Supplementary Fig. 9b) periods.
+In each of these intervals, the correlation analysis indicated that the ensemble feedback bouton responses are more similar across trials of the same block type and different across blocks of opposite reward contingency (in both versions of the task, Fig. 2e Bottom, g, h, Supplementary Fig. 7e Bottom, f; "Methods" section).
+Similar results were obtained using self-organizing map analysis (Supplementary Fig. 11; "Methods" section).
+Overall, within a given field of view, the ensemble cortical bulbar feedback axon responses appeared more similar in Go trials across modalities (Odor Go vs. Sound Go) than when compared to No-Go trials of the same modality (Odor Go vs. No-Go; Sound Go vs. No-Go, Fig. 2h).

-We further analyzed whether the time-varying fluorescence signals of individual boutons before reporting, throughout the cue and delay periods (during the cue period for the no-delay version) changed as a function of trial behavioral contingency.
+We further analyzed whether the time-varying fluorescence signals of individual boutons before reporting, throughout the cue, and delay periods (during the cue period for the no-delay version) changed as a function of trial behavioral contingency.
 To this end, we compared the activity of individual boutons across hit (H) vs. correct rejection (CR) vs. false alarm (FA) trials (Fig. 3a).
-Miss (M) trials occurred rarely (< 3 %) and were thus excluded from the analysis.
+Miss (M) trials occurred rarely (<3%) and were thus excluded from the analysis.
 Overall, responses of a given bouton were similar within the same condition and diverged across different conditions (Fig. 3a).
-Boutons that differentially modulated their responses across conditions (beyond 90% percentile of the distribution of trial-to-trial variations for within condition comparisons, Methods) represented a significant fraction of the responsive population in both versions of the task (44.8 $\pm$ 10.6 % H vs. CR, 35.0 $\pm$ 7.5 % H vs. FA; 46.1 $\pm$ 10.6 % CR vs. FA Odor trials; $44.5 \pm 13.1$ % H vs. CR, $27.7 \pm 8.4$ % H vs. FA; $50.0 \pm 13.5$ % CR vs. FA Sound trials, Fig. 3a; similar for the no delay version, data not shown).
-Across fields of view, cortical feedback response amplitude during the hit and false alarm trials was generally higher than for correct rejection trials (Supplementary Figs. 7e,f).
-However, we also observed differences in the responses of individual boutons when performing pairwise comparisons between trials of different contingencies in which mice licked the reward port (Fig. 3b; Odor hits vs. false alarms, $65.0 \pm 7.5$ %; Odor vs. Sound hits, $60.1 \pm 11.9$ %, Odor vs. Sound false alarms, $42.7 \pm 12.1$ %).
-Since in all these cases, mice subsequently licked the reward port, changes in the response of individual boutons to same stimulus across contingencies cannot be solely attributed to motion artifacts and/or preparatory motor activity.
-Overall, in task-engaged mice, the cortical feedback activity updated fast within the same session, depending on changes in the reward contingency.
+Boutons that differentially modulated their responses across conditions (beyond 90% percentile of the distribution of trial-to-trial variations for within-condition comparisons, "Methods" section) represented a significant fraction of the responsive population in both versions of the task $(44.8 \pm 10.6\%)$ H vs. CR.
+35.0 ± 7.5% H vs. FA: 46.1 ± 10.6% CR vs. FA Odor trials: 44.5 ± 13.1% H vs. CR, 27.7 ± 8.4% H vs. FA; 50.0 ± 13.5% CR vs. FA Sound trials, Fig. 3a).
+Across fields of view, cortical feedback axon response amplitude during the hit and false alarm trials was generally higher than for correct rejection trials (Supplementary Fig. 9e, f).
+However, we also observed differences in the responses of individual boutons when performing pairwise comparisons between trials of different contingencies in which mice licked the reward port (Fig. 3b; Odor hits vs. false alarms, $65.0 \pm 7.5\%$ ; Odor vs. Sound hits, $60.1 \pm 11.9\%$ , Odor vs. Sound false alarms, $42.7 \pm 12.1\%$ ).
+Since in all these cases, mice subsequently licked the reward port, changes in the response of individual boutons to the same stimulus across contingencies cannot be solely attributed to motion artifacts and/or preparatory motor activity.
+Overall, in task-engaged mice, the cortical feedback axon activity updated fast within the same session, depending on changes in reward contingency.